SERV-IN (State Emergency Registry of Volunteers for Indiana)

-To register on SERV-IN, go to www.SERV-IN.org.
+To register on SERV-IN, go to https://serv-in.org .
 On the homepage, select "Register Now".
 As you register, you may search for organizations in your area for which you are interested in volunteering.
 You may search for organizations by Indiana County, Indiana District, Indiana Medical Reserve Corp Unit, or Indiana Statewide Organizations.
-If there is not an organization in your area, or you do not wish to join an organization, you may simply select “No Affiliation Desired – Emergency Registry Only” and continue to enter the requested information.
-Once registred, you will be able to access your profile to add additional information.
+If there is not an organization in your area, or you do not wish to join an organization,you may skip ahead and continue.
+By default, all users belong to the State Emergency Registry of Volunteers for Indiana group.
+Once registered, you will be able to access your profile to add additional information.
 If you have selected an organization, an administrator will contact you to discuss further.

 Why is the registry necessary?

 Recent large-scale disasters have shown that an effective response requires pre-registered and credentialed volunteers to provide assistance to those who were impacted.
 In the event of an emergency, officials will decide what skills are essential for the response.
 If your skills match the needs, you will be alerted and given the opportunity to respond.

 What do I gain from volunteering?

 As a volunteer, you’ll gain personal satisfaction, a chance to make a difference in your community, and the knowledge that you are part of an effective, official response system.

 After registering you may be asked to participate in disaster related training and exercises to prepare you for your role in the response and, in the case of an actual emergency, you may be asked to respond based on your skills.
 Once notified of an emergency or training opportunity, you are free to decide whether or not to participate.

 Registering does NOT obligate you to respond during any given emergency.